Penalties for Property Crimes in Las Vegas

 If the value of the property loss is $25 or more but less than $250, a person would be charged with a misdemeanor, which carries a penalty of not more than 6 months in the county jail and a fine of not more than $1,000.

 If the value of the property loss is less than $25, a fine of no more than $500 will be imposed.
-If you have been charged with a property crime, call me now at 702-383-0090.
-DOUGLAS C. CRAWFORD, ESQ.
+If you have been charged with a property crime, you need a Property Crime Attorney in Las Vegas.

 Click if you want to learn about Manslaughter and hire a Las Vegas Manslaughter Lawyer.